blbadger/blbadger.github.io/memory-models.md

 ![transformer versus mixer autoencoders](/deep-learning/autoencoder_scaling_figure.png)

-It is also apparent that transformers scale badly in terms of samples per model, as apparent by the negative asymptotic slope of the transformer training curves being far smaller than that of the masked mixer.
+It is apparent that transformers scale badly in terms of samples per model, as apparent by the negative asymptotic slope of the transformer training curves being far smaller than that of the masked mixer.
 Transformers-based autoencoders also scale poorly in terms of scaling the embedding size or equivalently the model width, which is apparent as doubling the $d_m$ of a transformer autoencoder twice gives decreasing loss achieved with each doubling, whereas the opposite is true for masked mixer autoencoders.

 None of this is particularly surprising given the results and theory outlined in the masked mixer [introductory paper](https://arxiv.org/pdf/2409.01482).
 One major finding there is that transformers are relatively inefficient to train for tasks requiring retention of information present in the input, either in a single or multiple output embeddings.